Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Mirror Symmetry of Calabi-Yau Manifolds

-Given a metric $ds^2 = E^A \otimes E^A$, one can determine the spin connection $\omega_{AB}$ via the torsion free condition, $T^A = dE^A + {\omega^A}_B \wedge E^B =0$.
-Because we are taking an irreducible spinor representation of $SO(6)$ for the identification \eq{id}, it is necessary to specify which representation is chosen to embed the spin connection $\omega_{AB}$.
-As we remarked in the footnote \ref{class-ab}, one can equally choose either the positive chirality representation or the negative chirality representation.
-Or one may consider the case where a Dirac operator $D_M = \partial_M + \omega_M$ acts on a chiral spinor $\eta$ which obeys a well-known commutation relation $[D_M, D_N] \eta = R_{MNPQ} \Gamma^{PQ} \eta$.
-In this case the representation has been fixed from the outset by the chiral spinor $\eta$.
-At any rate, the identification of $SU(4)$ gauge fields, according to the definition \eq{+id-gauge-spin} and \eq{-id-gauge-spin}, depends on which representation has been chosen.
-When a specific chirality representation is chosen for a given metric, one can determine the coefficients $f^{ab}_{(++)}$ in Eq. \eq{class-i} or $f^{ab}_{(--)}$ in Eq. \eq{class-ii} according to the chosen representation.
-Therefore, when one considers two kinds of metrics like Eq. \eq{two-metric} which are embedded into different chiral representations, it will be possible to find a pair of metrics such that $f^{ab}_{(++)} = - f^{ab}_{(--)}$ for all $a,b$.
-However, the Riemannian manifold described by each metric in the pair will not be the same (even topologically) because the curvature tensors given by Eqs. \eq{class-i} and \eq{class-ii} are different each other.
+Given a metric $ds^2 = e^A \otimes e^A$, one can determine the spin connection $\omega_{AB}$ using the torsion free condition, $T^A = de^A + {\omega^A}_B \wedge e^B =0$.
+Because we are dictating an irreducible spinor representation of local Lorentz symmetry for the identification \eq{id}, it is necessary to specify which representation is chosen to embed the spin connection $\omega_{AB}$.
+One can equally choose either the positive or negative chiral representation.
+This situation may be familiar with a supersymmetric solution in supergravity.
+To be specific, consider the supersymmetry transformation of six-dimensional gravitino $\Psi_M$ given by $\delta \Psi_M = D_M \eta$ where a Dirac operator $D_M = \partial_M + \omega_M$ acts on a chiral spinor $\eta$.
+Then a background geometry obeying $\delta \Psi_M = D_M \eta = 0$ must satisfy a well-known condition $[D_M, D_N] \eta = \frac{1}{2} R_{MNPQ} J^{PQ} \eta = 0$.
+In this case the representation is determined by an unbroken supersymmetry generated by the chiral spinor $\eta$.
+Hence the corresponding $SU(4)$ gauge fields are also identified according to the map \eq{id-chiralspin}, depending on the chiral representation chosen by the supersymmetric background geometry.
+Whenever a metric is known in a specific chiral representation, one can determine the coefficients $f^{ab}_{(++)}$ in Eq. \eq{class-i} or $f^{ab}_{(--)}$ in Eq. \eq{class-ii} through the explicit calculation of Riemann curvature tensors.
+Since the geometric structures described by the data $\big(e^{(+)A}, \omega^{(+)}_{AB} \big)$ and $\big(e^{(-)A}, \omega^{(-)}_{AB}\big)$ are completely independent of each other, one can attribute them to two different Riemannian manifolds.